jedp/oakland_pm/README.rst

 --------------------

-We propose to develop a versatile, web-based application also accessible via mobile devices that connects Oakland youth to after-school programs and enrichment opportunities via .
+We propose to develop a versatile, web-based application also accessible via mobile devices that connects Oakland youth to after-school programs and enrichment opportunities.

 Oakland offers many opportunities for after-school enrichment, but there is presently no on-line method for students to discover them according to their